In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

 In similar configurations, the methodology to modify the emission dynamics by placing a dipole in the proximity of a dielectric interface was first discussed by Drexhage et al. \cite{drexhage1970influence}.
 It was later applied to study and quantify the spontaneous emission dynamics of quantum dots \cite{leistikow2009size, albert2010quantum, reitzenstein2011cavity}, excitons in TMDC monolayers \cite{fang2019control, zhou2020controlling, rogers2020coherent, horng2019engineering} and defects in hBN crystals \cite{nikolay2019direct}.
 However, thus far it has been sparsely implemented in a manner that allows for convenient in-situ tuning of the dielectric interface, which here enables us to explore exactly the same emitter ensemble throughout the entire study.
 Figure \ref{figure 2}a shows the stacked PL spectra of iX as a function of the cavity detuning.
 The spectra are collected through the planar glass window.
-The regions of the enhanced emission around 890 nm correspond to two longitudinal modes of low quality factor, which tune through the broad PL emission profile of iX.
-The mode numbers (51st and 52nd longitudinal mode) and the effective cavity lengths are then calculated by using the wavelengths of the two longitudinal modes at the same DC Voltage (same cavity detuning).
-The effective cavity lengths are also shown as the right axis of Figure \ref{figure 2}a.
+The regions of the enhanced emission around 890 nm correspond to two longitudinal modes of low quality factor that tune through the broad PL emission of the iX.
+The mode numbers of 51st and 52nd longitudinal mode, and the effective cavity lengths are then determined by calculations using $L=q\dfrac{\lambda_{q}}{2}=(q+1)\dfrac{\lambda_{q+1}}{2}$, where $\lambda_{q (q+1)}$ are the wavelengths of the two adjacent longitudinal modes ($\textit{q, q+1}$) at the same DC Voltage (same cavity detuning).
+The effective cavity lengths are shown as the right axis of Fig. \ref{figure 2}a.